nd-crane/.github/profile/README.md

 # Trusted AI
 A brief summary of the Trusted AI Research at University of Notre Dame for Crane Surface Warfare Center can be found below.

-Further information can be found at https://nd-crane.github.io
+Further information on our projects can be found at https://nd-crane.github.io

 ## The Challenge
 <img src="./profile/images/attack.png" alt="drawing" width="800"/>